Looking for some fun summer activities for kids that you can do this summer? Me too! Check out this list!

 - Backyard Bugs is another free online course for families by the same company.
 (One of our favorite trusted resources for biblically sound content!)

 - Make a s’more in a DIY Solar Oven.
 It’s easy and tasty!

 - Do a STEM science project with Camp KiwiCo.
-They have lots of free things listed and lots of online weeks you can join, too.
+They have lots of free things listed and many online weeks you can join too.